 At ASCG, we’re committed to championing innovation within the supply chain – we’re pioneers in bringing faster, more accurate and more reliable solutions to market.
 Black Friday is always an exciting time, with the increase in volume challenging our solutions to work harder for clients, enabling huge gains in terms of efficiency and accuracy.
 Planning should begin now, with robust procedures stress tested and fine-tuned.

-Experienced logistic partners are there to help drive efficiencies, with omni-channel solutions streamlining processes and maximising sales.
+Experienced logistics partners are there to help drive efficiencies, with omni-channel solutions streamlining processes and maximising sales.
 At ASCG, we believe a collaborative approach is key– we work with our clients to understand their challenges, designing bespoke, technology-led logistics solutions that add real value.

 With six-months to go until Black Friday, the countdown is on.